Holiday fireworks displays in Ontario

 Victoria Day

 Victoria Day is a national public holiday in Canada.
-It was declared in 1845 to celebrate the birthday of Queen Victoria, the reigning queen at the time.
+The government declared it in 1845 to celebrate Queen Victoria’s birthday, the reigning queen at the time.

 The holiday occurs on the last Monday of May before May 25.
 Communities across Ontario host elaborate Victoria Day fireworks displays to commemorate this historic occasion.